Frequency | SPSS |

 A frequency table displays counts and percentages for each distinct value found in a variable (normally a categorical variable).
-Frequency tables are produced using the Frequency or from the of the data editor
+Frequency tables are produced using the Frequency or from the context menu of the data editor

-From the menu choose to produce frequency tables for one or more variables.
-The dialog contains the usual variable list as well as several buttons:
+to produce frequency tables for one or more variables.

 The default frequency table looks like one of the two presented below.